Efficient Globally Optimal 2D-to-3D Deformable Shape Matching: Applications

-The results of the shape retrieval experiments are reported in Table~\ref{tab:results}.
+The results of the shape retrieval experiments are reported in Table~\ref{tab:results}. $\epsilon = 0.001$ was used for the approximation experiments.
 We used average precision (AP) and mean average precision (MAP) as measures of retrieval performance\footnote{\emph{Precision} measures the percentage of correctly retrieved shapes.}.
+The results slightly differ from the ones reported in \cite{LRSBC16} due to a small bug in the code.
 Additional qualitative examples of solutions obtained with our method are shown in Fig.~\ref{fig:rankings}.
+Fig.~\ref{fig:symmetry} shows an embedding and clustering of all 3D models using the matching energies (with the approximation algorithm).